-On 9th August, 2012, the School established National School of Drama (TIE Wing), Tripura at Agartala in collaboration with Deptt. of Information & Cultural Affairs and Higher Education, Govt. of Tripura.
-The wing offers one year residential PG certificate course in Theatre-in-Education and draws students from Northeast states only.
+On 9th August 2012, the School established National School of Drama (TIE Wing), Tripura at Agartala in collaboration with Dept. of Information & Cultural Affairs and Higher Education, Govt. of Tripura.
+The wing offers one year residential PG certificate course in Theatre-in-Education and draws students from Northeast & rest of India and abroad.

 The aim of the course is to prepare theatre teacher for school and artist for the TIE activities and become TIE resource persons to train children/teachers through TIE methodology.